 Midcentury-modern furniture design is iconic, and, luckily for collectors, it shows no signs of fading.
 But even the biggest interior design aficionados and history enthusiasts don't know the stories behind each of the most popular midcentury-modern designers, especially since certain brands of the era are more under the radar.
 While décor by Charles and Ray Eames is as popular as it was five years ago, there are a few others worth noting.
 We asked antiques and vintage furniture marketplace 1stdibs for the most searched-for and most-purchased midcentury-modern furniture brands, and, as we suspected, the list shows a new crop of designers gaining steam.

 Milo Baughman was a midcentury modern furniture designer known for his avant-garde, distinct, and unassuming designs.
-While he designed for a number of furniture companies starting in the '40s, he is most famous for the designs made for the manufacturer Thayer Coggin.
+While he designed for a number of furniture companies starting during the '40s, he is most famous for the designs made for the manufacturer Thayer Coggin.
 This drum coffee table is a gorgeous example of his streamlined shapes and luxurious use of metal.

 Arguably the most important midcentury decorator of the '30s and '40s in the U.S., British-born T.H.
 Robsjohn-Gibbings designed the homes of cosmetics legend Elizabeth Arden and tobacco heiress Doris Duke, as well as New York's exclusive River Club.
 The designer's reconstructions of classic Greek furniture shot him into the spotlight, but it's his designs for Widdicomb Furniture around 1946 that are so sought-after today.